ZJLEOWANG3/Amplicon_Sequencing_Analysis/README.md

 * contig filter by length
 * combine unique contig sequences

 First check and edit file `script/mothur.script.s1`, particularly line 14.
 The minlength and maxlength need to be adjusted according to the amplified region.

-The example range 225-275 is determined from the length of the V4 region (~254bp) commonly used by our group.
+V4 region (~254bp): The example range 225-275 is determined from the length of the V4 region (~254bp) commonly used by our group.[Illumina High-Speed, Multiplexed 16S Microbial Sequencing on the MiSeq® System](https://www.illumina.com/Documents/products/appnotes/appnote_miseq_16S.pdf)

+V1-V3 region (~466bp): The range 430-500 is to

 Then, run the script with `mothur`:

 ```bash
 /home/a.onnis-hayden/opt/mothur/1.48.0/bin/mothur script/mothur.script.s1 > s1.output